filecoin-project/go-state-types/README.md

 ## Release Process

 <details>
-  <summary>Notes for cutting a release candidate in Go-State-Types:</summary>
+  <summary>Cutting a development or release candidate release:</summary>

 1. Go to [Go-State-Types Releases](https://github.com/filecoin-project/go-state-types/releases).
 2. Click the "Draft a new release" button in the right corner.